BradleyCulley/bradleyculley.github.io/_posts/2023-12-22-hypervigilance.md

 ### Hypervigilance

-People who are unnecessarily intense are usually both annoying and dangerous.
+<b>People who are unnecessarily intense are usually both annoying and dangerous.</b>

 I've met many over the years.